jayay/cmark-gfm-php/Readme.md

 }
 ```

+⚠️ Warning ⚠️: The absolute path to the library will be written into the new header, which means the `composer install` has to be executed on every machine that relies on this package!

 Now set up opcache to preload the preload.php on startup by adding this line in your `php.ini`:

 ```